pagkly/Zed/Investopedia3/How a Reverse Takeover (RTO) Works.md

 How a Reverse Takeover (RTO) Works
 ## What Is a Reverse Takeover (RTO)?

-A reverse takeover (RTO) is a process whereby private companies can become publicly traded companies without going through an [initial public offering (IPO)](https://www.investopedia.com/terms/i/ipo.asp).
+A reverse takeover (RTO) is a process whereby private companies can become publicly traded companies without going through an [[initial public offering (IPO)]](https://www.investopedia.com/terms/i/ipo.asp).

 To begin, a private company buys enough shares to control a publicly-traded company.
 The private company's shareholder then exchanges its shares in the private company for shares in the public company.
 At this point, the private company has effectively become a publicly-traded company.